 Blue and bright white light is almost always the standard in industrial properties like warehouses and manufacturing facilities.
 This is partly because workers in these facilities need to remain alert at all times.
 Another reason is because white light is the best at creating contrast between colors, and because it renders color better than warm fixtures.
 This isn’t just for productivity or aesthetic reasons.
 It may also be a safety issue.
 Warning signage and safety gear is usually colored orange, and under warm fixtures, it’s harder to pick this out.
 With bright white fixtures, it’s much easier to see another worker in an orange safety vest, or signage warning about work crews nearby.

-It Comes Down to Choice
+It Comes Down to LED Color Temperature Choice

-In the end, property owners have the final say regarding what color temperature to settle on.
+In the end, property owners have the final say regarding what LED color temperature to settle on.
 The answer will be different, depending on what mood the fixtures need to evoke, and what purpose the fixtures are intended for.
-And there’s no need to just pick one color temperature for an entire property.
+And there’s no need to just pick one LED color temperature for an entire property.
 Warm fixtures can be installed in one room, and cool fixtures in another.

 And with emerging lighting technologies like LEDs, energy efficient options are available throughout the spectrum.
 All a home or business owner needs is a plan to get the configuration they want, and an experienced lighting firm can assist with that as well.